The Rights of Privately Sponsored Refugees

 Welcome to Canada!
 If you are a privately sponsored refugee living in Canada (not including Quebec), this resource is for you.
 If you are living in Quebec, please contact Immigration, Diversité et Inclusion for information.

-Private sponsorship means that a group of people in Canada submitted an application to bring you here, and committed to providing you with settlement support, as well as financial support, to cover your basic expenses for the duration of your sponsorship period.
+Private sponsorship means that a group of people in Canada submitted an application to bring you here, and are committed to providing you with settlement support, as well as financial support, to cover your basic expenses for the duration of your sponsorship period.

 This resource explains your rights, and what you should expect from your sponsors.
 It also explains what your responsibilities are and what to do if you have concerns about your sponsorship, or believe that you are not receiving the support that you are entitled to.